-Stephen Meyer describes the existential angst he experienced in his early teens in the interview with Sean McDowell that is embedded in its entirety at end of this article.
+Stephen Meyer describes the existential angst he experienced in his early teens in an interview with Sean McDowell that is embedded in its entirety at end of this article.
 Meyer majored in physics and geology, but he accumulated a minor in philosophy on his way to an undergraduate degree.
 His interest in philosophy was driven by the existential angst he felt as a young man.

-Meyer wanted to be popular and good at sports, like most teenager’s, but that wasn’t going well for him.
-A couple of nights before a planned ski trip with his father, some “weird questions” started “popping” into his mind: “What’s it going to matter in a hundred years?”
+Meyer explained that he wanted to be popular and good at sports, like most teenager’s, but that wasn’t going well for him.
+A couple of nights before a planned ski trip with his father, some “weird questions” started “popping” into his mind, like: “What’s it going to matter in a hundred years?”

 He woke up from an operation with a full leg cast.
 Several days in the hospital and limitations on his mobility stirred his active teenage brain to dwell on the questions that haunted him before the trip.

-He added the routine of hobbling to the mailbox each day to get the newspaper to read the baseball box scores.
+The routine of hobbling to the mailbox each day to get the newspaper to read the baseball box scores added to the existential weight.
 As days went by, he became conscious of the dates on the newspapers.
 Each day a new date, one after the other, with each one passing into memory.

 He became aware of the ephemeral nature of time, and began to wonder, “What is it that is the same all the time and is the basis for binding all these passing sense impressions together?”

-I don’t know if I dreamt this, or imagined it, or whether it was a “vision”, but what I recall was “real”.
+I don’t know if I dreamt this, or imagined it, or whether it was a “vision”, but what I recall was real.
 I still remember it, though the immediacy of the feelings that went with it have faded.
 I experienced the sensation of floating in the unimaginably vast emptiness and expanse of space – alone – not connected to anyone or anything.

 Stephen Meyer remembers looking at his windowsill in his leg cast and staring at the pattern in the wood.
 He wondered, “How do I know that what I am seeing is really there and not just something that is going on in my brain?”